MOSER & MOSER, P.A.

 The injunctive relief process in Brevard County, as well as most counties in the State of Florida, is set up for an individual to go to the clerk of court's office and file a Petition for Injunctive Relief (for protection against domestic violence).
 While the clerk's office has forms and personnel to assist you in filing for injunctive relief, no attorney is appointed to you to appear with you in an injunction hearing, regardless of your financial means.
 When you file for injunctive relief, just because you may not have an attorney doesn't mean the person against whom the injunction is sought won't have an attorney.
 In fact, more and more, persons who are the subjects of petitions for injunctions are obtaining legal representation to appear with them at the injunction hearing.
 The same holds true for persons seeking the injunction.
 Because you must be knowledgeable of the applicable laws and procedural requirements for injunctions (including knowledge of family law and criminal law), it is advisable that you obtain competent, experienced legal representation to maximize your odds for the best outcome from an injunction hearing.

 While it comes down to the facts of each case and all of the applicable law, it is not the judge's job to legally represent either of the parties and protect their interests by drawing out all of the evidence that may be relevant; you can't rely upon the Court to prove your case for you.
 It's up to the parties to ensure that the judge knows all of the relevant facts, has all of the pertinent tangible evidence, and properly applies the laws to the facts and evidence.
 There are many injunction cases that are all scheduled for the same time your case is scheduled, and being pressed for time, the Court wants the facts (other than what is contained in the paperwork you submitted) and any legal argument presented to them in a quick manner.
 As a pro se litigant, you won't be afforded much time because you can't present and argue evidence and law you don't know.
 No outcome can be promised, but if you want to increase the likelihood of a beneficial outcome, it is advisable that you obtain competent, experienced legal representation at a domestic violence injunction hearing.
+Chances are that the other party will arrive at the hearing with legal representation.
+Don't be caught off guard and unprepared!
 At Moser & Moser, P.A., we typically quote a flat fee for representation (either in the pursuit of or defense of in an injunction) in a domestic violence injunction hearing.

 Call us at 321.733.7303 for a FREE consultation with a Family Law Attorney.
 We'd be honored to help you.